rollcredits/ts-error-as-value/README.md

 if (error) {
   // is an error
 } else {
-  // guaranteed to not be an error, and typescript knows this }
+  // data is guaranteed to be a string here, and error is guaranteed to be null }
 ```